nkurzaw/phosphoTPP/README.md

   ungroup
 ```

-We then filter for hiqh quality fit according to the criteria defined by
+We then filter for hiqh quality fits according to the criteria defined by
 Savitski et al. (2014) and inspect reproducibility by visualization of
 melting point scatter plots between the different replicates